drfleming0227/Redfish-Tools/doc-generator/README-content-supplement-configuration-file.md

 The content supplement configuration file is a JSON file that defines text overrides for property descriptions, replacements for unit abbreviations, and schema-specific content to apply to the generated schema documentation.

-The content supplement configuration file is supported in these output modes:
+These output modes support the content supplement configuration file:

 | Output mode | Sample content supplement configuration file |
 | :---------- | :------------------------------------------- |